-Moses and Monotheism, 1939 by Freud
+Moses and Monotheism, 1939, by Sigmund Freud

 In his book, Freud argues that the tribe of Israel from this original sin of the murder of the tribes founding father.
 However, when his followers murdered Moses, they were overcome by a deep sense of remorse and guilt.
 Later on, as this small band of individuals were wondering through the desserts, they came upon monotheistic tribe.
 They combined with this tribe but their collective memory of Moses never died.
 Consequently, the Jewish people invented the coming of a Messiah.
 According to Freud, the concept of a Messiah was nothing more than a desire for reconnecting with their ancient father figure "Moses".
 Freud argues that this feeling of overwhelming shame has been passed down in the Jew's racial memory for generations and has driven him to develop a strong conviction for religion.

 To explain the Jewish story of the adoption of Moses, Freud draws on the concept of family romance.
 Freud argues that individuals have a primal desire to race their bloodline back to royalty.
 This is because it makes them feel good about themselves.
 According to Freud, Moses' real family was the royal family of Egypt.
 The band of individuals who Moses escaped with from Egypt created the story of the adoption of Moses.
 In addition, they also invented Moses' tribe of Levi.
 These fanciful tales were because of their deep desire to develop a deep connection with Moses' who they looked up to with ambivalence.